 A powerhouse prop from New Zealand whose rugby league journey was defined by resilience and a hard-nosed approach in the forward pack.

-Born in Auckland, Poasa Faamausili's path to the NRL was a testament to raw power and determination.
-Standing at 194 cm and weighing over 115 kg, he was a formidable presence in the front row.
-His professional career began with the Sydney Roosters, where he developed his game before finding a more consistent role with the St. George Illawarra Dragons.
-Known for his aggressive runs and tireless work in defence, Faamausili brought a classic, no-frills style to the prop position.
-His final NRL stint was with the Canterbury-Bankstown Bulldogs, where he provided experienced depth to their forward rotation before retiring.
-His story is one of a classic journeyman, valued for his physicality and professionalism across every club he represented.
+Poasa Faamausili played 58 NRL games across three clubs between 2017 and 2023.
+Born in Auckland, the 194 cm, 115 kg front-rower debuted with the Sydney Roosters before finding a consistent role with the St. George Illawarra Dragons.
+He delivered aggressive runs and tireless defence, embodying a no-frills prop style.
+His final stint was with the Canterbury-Bankstown Bulldogs, where he provided experienced depth to the forward rotation.
+He retired in 2023.
+Faamausili was valued for his physicality and professionalism at every club he represented.

 1981–1996